TAX DEDUCTIBLE DONATION IN HONOR OF MICHAEL SCHWARZ

-Science Bytes is a joint project of Kikim Media and the National Science Teachers Association (NSTA).
-The centerpiece of the project is a series of short videos — from five to seven minutes in length — that introduce students to the ideas and practices of science by telling stories about researchers working at the frontiers of their fields.
-The videos will be designed to help teachers convey the three dimensions of science education that form the foundation of the Next Generation Science Standards (NGSS)—a new set of expectations detailing what every student should understand about science before graduating from high school.
+Science Bytes is a joint project of Kikim Media, the National Science Teachers Association (NSTA) and Knight Williams, Inc. The centerpiece of the project is a series of short videos — approximately five minutes in length — that introduce teachers and students to the ideas and practices of science by telling stories about researchers working at the frontiers of their fields.
+The videos will be designed to help teachers understand and convey the three dimensions of science education that form the foundation of the Next Generation Science Standards (NGSS)—a new set of expectations detailing what every student should understand about science before graduating from high school.
 View our trailer above to get a quick sense of the possibilities inherent in this kind of storytelling.

 We are currently seeking funding with NSTA for a multi-year project that would make Science Bytes the centerpiece of a broader effort to inspire teachers and students and ultimately enhance public understanding of science.

 A device made from paper promises to make microscopes as widely available as pencils.